AsterTrack/AsterTrack/server/README.md

 Note none of these are installing any systemwide files, after the clean operation the only changed files are in the projects include/ and lib/ folders. <br>

 #### VS Code
-Run Task "Build All Dependencies" and select normal mode.
+Run Task "Build All Dependencies" and select "normal" or "release" as mode.
 If successful (try building the program itself), you can run "Clean All Dependencies".

 #### Manually